haowenzhg/haowenzhg.github.io/_pages/research.md

 _Zheng, Haowen, Yongxin Shang, Adriana Reyes.
 “Uprooted for Opportunities Elsewhere: How Internal Migration Impacts Subjective Well-being”_

 _Rich, Peter, Haowen Zheng and Christian Sprague.
-“Inequality in the Competition for Access to High-Achieving and High-Growth Schools Across Metropolitan Area Housing Markets” (Working paper)_
+“Inequality in the Competition for Access to High-Achieving and High-Growth Schools Across Metropolitan Area Housing Markets”_